ChrisW-priv/PersonalVault/notes/Big O notation.md

 ---
-title: "Big O notation"
+categories:
+- zettelkasten
 date: 2025-02-14
-description: "Big O notation describes the behavior of an algorithm's runtime as the input size grows, focusing on the largest contributing factor and ignoring constants."
+description: Big O notation describes the behavior of an algorithm's runtime as the input size grows, focusing on the largest contributing factor and ignoring constants.
 tags: []
-categories:
-  - "zettelkasten"
+title: Big O notation
 ---

 ## What is Big O Notation?